-Fig. 9.
-Results of Campbell et al. [2011] on two datasets.
-Note the missing features on the foreground and false positives on the background, especially around thin object regions.
+Fig. 9: Results of Campbell et al. [2011] on two datasets.
+Note the missing features on the foreground and false positives the background, especially around thin object regions.

-We asked a trained artist to generate the DRAGON scene and render 3,600 images using MAYA, where we rotated a camera around the object in a circle.
-Then, we used our algorithm to compute the 2D/3D cosegmentations (see Figure 10).
+We also performed a quantatitive analysis of our method, using a synthetically rendered sequence with ground truth segmentations.
+We asked a trained artist to generate the DRAGON scene and render rendered 3600 images using MAYA, where we rotated a camera around the object in a circle.
+Then, we used our algorithm to compute the 2D/3D co-segmentations (see Figure 10).
 In order to measure the quality of our results, we adopted the intersection-over-union similarity metric, common for image segmentation evaluations [Li et al. 2013], and used it to compare our 2D segmentations against the ground truth.
-It can be seen that our method results in very high similarity values to the ground truth even in case of this very challenging dataset (see Figure 11).
+It can be seen that our method results in very high similarity values to the ground truth even in case of this very challenging dataset, see Figure 11.
 The same figure shows that the work by Campbell et al. [2011] has a considerably higher reconstruction error, since it cannot make use of the extra images and loses detail due to superpixel-based computations.

 Sampling density.
 The gradient-based analysis and propagation both leverage the dense sampling of the light field volume.
 The specific density requirements are a function of the texture of the scene in the captured images.
 Essentially, for our method to work, the motion parallax of an image feature should be smaller than the frequency of the texture around that feature.
 With insufficient sampling density, the smooth trajectories in light field slices disappear due to aliasing and are replaced by discontinuities and additional structures arising from scene texture (see Figure 12).
 However, as the sampling rate increases, the structure of the trajectories becomes more apparent.
 We observe that in real-world datasets, we usually achieve the required coherency in the light field at about 10 images per degree around the object of interest, a rate that is achievable using a standard video camera.
-If the objects are closer to the camera, the relative speed of the scene points also becomes faster, resulting in stronger motion parallax and requiring slower camera motion to avoid aliasing.
-In our experiments, we went as close as 80 centimeters to the object and saw that the aforementioned sampling density was sufficient to observe the fine details.
-For closer capture scenarios, the sampling rate can be increased for similar-quality results.
+If the objects are closer to the camera, the relative speed of the scene points also become faster, resulting in stronger motion parallax and requiring slower camera motion to avoid aliasing.
+In our experiments, we went as close as 80 centimeters to the object, and saw that the above sampling density was sufficient to observe the fine details.
+For closer capture scenarios, the sampling rate can be increased for similar quality results.

-For a quantitative evaluation of the sampling rate, we ran our algorithm with the DRAGON dataset by changing the sampling density, resulting in a different number of images.
+For a quantitative evaluation of the sampling rate, we ran our algorithm with the DRAGON data set by changing the sampling density, resulting in different number of images.
 The resulting error values are shown in Figure 11.
-Note that we get diminishing returns after 3,600 images.
+Note that we get diminishing returns after 3600 images.